metio/terraform-provider-k8s/docs/resources/kiali_io_kiali_v1alpha1.md

 Optional:

 - `accessible_namespaces` (List of String) A list of namespaces Kiali is to be given access to.
 These namespaces have service mesh components that are to be observed by Kiali.
 You can provide names using regex expressions matched against all namespaces the operator can see.
 The default makes all namespaces accessible except for some internal namespaces that typically should be ignored.
 NOTE!
 If this has an entry with the special value of ''**'' (two asterisks), that will denote you want Kiali to be given access to all namespaces via a single cluster role (if using this special value of ''**'', you are required to have already granted the operator permissions to create cluster roles and cluster role bindings).
-- `additional_service_yaml` (Map of String) Additional custom yaml to add to the service definition.
+- `additional_service_yaml` (Dynamic) Additional custom yaml to add to the service definition.
 This is used mainly to customize the service type.
 For example, if the 'deployment.service_type' is set to 'LoadBalancer' and you want to set the loadBalancerIP, you can do so here with: 'additional_service_yaml: { 'loadBalancerIP': '78.11.24.19' }'.
 Another example would be if the 'deployment.service_type' is set to 'ExternalName' you will need to configure the name via: 'additional_service_yaml: { 'externalName': 'my.kiali.example.com' }'.
 A final example would be if external IPs need to be set: 'additional_service_yaml: { 'externalIPs': ['80.11.12.10'] }'
 - `affinity` (Attributes) Affinity definitions that are to be used to define the nodes where the Kiali pod should be constrained.
 See the Kubernetes documentation on Assigning Pods to Nodes for the proper syntax for these three different affinity types. (see [below for nested schema](#nestedatt--spec--deployment--affinity))
-- `configmap_annotations` (Map of String) Custom annotations to be created on the Kiali ConfigMap.
+- `configmap_annotations` (Dynamic) Custom annotations to be created on the Kiali ConfigMap.
 - `custom_secrets` (Attributes List) Defines additional secrets that are to be mounted in the Kiali pod.These are useful to contain certs that are used by Kiali to securely connect to third party systems(for example, see 'external_services.tracing.auth.ca_file').These secrets must be created by an external mechanism.
 Kiali will not generate these secrets; itis assumed these secrets are externally managed.
 You can define 0, 1, or more secrets.An example configuration is,'''custom_secrets:- name: mysecret  mount: /mysecret-path- name: my-other-secret  mount: /my-other-secret-location  optional: true''' (see [below for nested schema](#nestedatt--spec--deployment--custom_secrets))
 - `host_aliases` (Attributes List) This is content for the Kubernetes 'hostAliases' setting for the Kiali server.This allows you to modify the Kiali server pod '/etc/hosts' file.A typical way to configure this setting is,'''host_aliases:- ip: 192.168.1.100  hostnames:  - 'foo.local'  - 'bar.local''''For details on the content of this setting, see https://kubernetes.io/docs/tasks/network/customize-hosts-file-for-pods/#adding-additional-entries-with-hostaliases (see [below for nested schema](#nestedatt--spec--deployment--host_aliases))
 - `hpa` (Attributes) Determines what (if any) HorizontalPodAutoscaler should be created to autoscale the Kiali pod.A typical way to configure HPA for Kiali is,'''hpa:  api_version: 'autoscaling/v2'  spec:    maxReplicas: 2    minReplicas: 1    metrics:    - type: Resource      resource:        name: cpu        target:          type: Utilization          averageUtilization: 50''' (see [below for nested schema](#nestedatt--spec--deployment--hpa))